sayzkkgw/resume/docs/README.md

 >>### Microsoft
 >> #### Customer Support Engineer (*2021/01 - current*)
 >>- Experience technical cloud support enginner for big data services such as Data Factory, Cosmos DB, HDInsight, Azure Databricks, and so on
->>- Develop fundamental cloud archetecture knowledge and do various type of troubleshooring
+>>- Develop fundamental cloud archetecture knowledge and do various types of troubleshooring
 >>- Increase the customer satisfaction by strong communication skills
 >
 >>### Metroengines